gaepdit/db-helper/Readme.md

 The purpose of this library is to simplify interactions with a SQL Server database.

-## Status
+## What is this?

 This library was originally written for working with an Oracle database.
-It is being migrated to work with SQL Server.

-This is still a work in progress.
-Some parts are working and some are not.
+It is being migrated to work with SQL Server. **This is still a work in progress.** Some parts are working and some are not.
 Please contribute and help fix the parts that don't work yet.

+See the status of each method at the bottom of this page.

 ## How do I get set up?